 Some people may assume that because they didn’t have any intent to cause a fatality, then they won’t face felony charges.
 However, regardless of your actions leading up to the accident, you may still be held responsible for serious injury or death and could face serious charges and severe penalties.

 So if you or a loved one have been arrested and charged with causing an accident involving death in Port Charlotte, Florida, then you should contact The Law Place immediately.
-Our criminal defense team has over 75 years of combined experience in dealing with the Florida legal system and helping clients just like you, so you can trust that by working with us, you’ll be giving yourself the best chance at a favorable outcome, whether that be reduced or dismissed charges, or lenient penalties.
+Our criminal defense lawyers has over 75 years of combined experience in dealing with the Florida legal system and helping clients just like you, so you can trust that by working with us, you’ll be giving yourself the best chance at a favorable outcome, whether that be reduced or dismissed charges, or lenient penalties.
 For a free consultation with a skilled criminal defense attorney, contact us today at (941) 444-4444!

 Death Caused By Reckless or Careless Driving

 It is possible that if you were involved in a car accident that involved death in Florida, then you could face charges of negligence if the prosecution attempt to show that the accident was caused by reckless or careless driving.

 Under Florida Statute 316.192, any driver in Port Charlotte who drives “in a willful or wanton disregard” for the safety of other drivers, passengers, and pedestrians, may be found guilty of reckless driving.
 Examples of reckless driving include speeding dangerously above the speed limit, ignoring traffic signals, tailgating, and more.
 If a driver caused a fatality due to reckless driving, then they will be facing third-degree felony charges.

 For a free legal consultation with a accident involving death lawyer serving Port Charlotte, call 941-444-4444

 Death Caused by Driving Under the Influence (DUI Manslaughter)